Medically reviewed by Drugs.com. Last updated on Mar 21, 2022.

 Chemical Class: Butyrophenone

-Haloperidol injection is used to treat nervous, emotional, and mental conditions (e.g., schizophrenia).
-It is also used to control the symptoms of Tourette's disorder. haloperidol should not be used to treat behavior problems in older adult patients who have dementia.
+Haloperidol injection is used to treat schizophrenia.
+Haloperidol should not be used to treat behavior problems in older adult patients who have dementia-related psychosis.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For haloperidol, the following should be considered: